ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

-If the loop is too complicated to create a list comprehension for, consider create small functions and calling those instead.
-For example, extracting all the consonants in a sentence:
+If the loop is too complicated for creating a list comprehension, consider creating small functions and calling these instead.
+For example, extract all consonants in a sentence:

 .. code:: python